Annual Report 2012

 |Credit extended to American International Group, Inc. (AIG), net 7, 8||...||711||...||409||...||3.94|

 |Term Asset-Backed Securities Loan Facility (TALF) 9||4,497||14,799||80||265||1.78||1.79|

 1. Face value, net of unamortized premiums and discounts.
 Return to table

-2. Face value of the securities, which is the remaining principal balance of the underlying mortgages, net of unamortized premiums and discounts.
+2. Face value, which is the remaining principal balance of the securities, net of unamortized premiums and discounts.
 Does not include unsettled transactions.
 Return to table

 3. Includes accrued interest.
 Foreign currency denominated assets are revalued daily at market exchange rates.
 Return to table

 4. Dollar value of foreign currency held under these agreements valued at the exchange rate to be used when the foreign currency is returned to the foreign central bank.
 This exchange rate equals the market exchange rate used when the foreign currency was acquired from the foreign central bank.
 Return to table

 5. Cash and short-term investments related to the federal agency and government-sponsored enterprise mortgage-backed securities portfolio.
 Return to table

 6. Represents the obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS, as well as obligations that arise from the failure of a seller to deliver securities on the settlement date.
 Return to table